holliscrowder/pathfinder/README.md

 _Profile:_ View user profile details and path counts, and update your password, if desired.

-_Leave:_ Leave alpha testing by entering the associated email and username.
+_Leave:_ Leave PathFinder any time using the leave button.

 ## Demo
 ![Demo GIF](client/public/pensyv_website_gif.gif)